 - Ability to select, interpret, and apply theories, models and research to address a variety of compelling and complex issues in education.

-Assessment will be instruments will mainly be in the form of either management reports or proposals with a word count of between 4,000 – 4,500 words for the taught modules.
+Assessment instruments will mainly be in the form of either management reports or proposals with a word count of between 4,000 – 4,500 words for the taught modules.

 - A Master’s degree in the relevant field; or